Aug 1, 2023

 Crohn's disease is a chronic inflammatory bowel disease in which inflammation can occur throughout the digestive tract.
 Among others, immunosuppressive biologics such as the TNF-α antagonists adalimumab or infliximab, the integrin inhibitor vedolizumab or the interleukin inhibitor ustekinumab are used to suppress disease flares.
 The first biologic approved for the treatment of Crohn's disease was infliximab in 1999.

-In its commission for assessment to IQWiG, the G-BA distinguished between two situations: inadequate or absent response or intolerance to a conventional therapy on the one hand and to a biologic on the other.
+In its commission for assessment to IQWiG, the distinguished between two situations: inadequate or absent response or intolerance to a conventional therapy on the one hand and to a biologic on the other.
 In both research questions, upadacitinib was to be compared with a TNF-α antagonist (adalimumab or infliximab) or an integrin inhibitor (vedolizumab) or an interleukin inhibitor (ustekinumab).
 Affected patients who had already received a biologic without success were to be treated with another biologic from this spectrum.
-Pure dosage changes were not an option; the G-BA assumed that this option had already been exhausted for those affected.
+Pure dosage changes were not an option; the assumed that this option had already been exhausted for those affected.

 Although the manufacturer confirms the usefulness of these comparator therapies, it does not present any randomized controlled trials suitable for deriving an added benefit.
 In all three approval studies mentioned by it, the drug was only compared with placebo and with other doses of upadacitinib.
-The biologics that the G-BA cited as appropriate comparator therapies were also not allowed to be used as concomitant treatments.
+The biologics that the cited as appropriate comparator therapies were also not allowed to be used as concomitant treatments.

 This leads to the following conclusion: An added benefit of upadacitinib in comparison with the appropriate comparator therapy is not proven for patients with moderate to severe active Crohn's disease who have had an inadequate response, lost response or are intolerant to conventional therapy or a biologic agent.